ExpediaGroup/rhapsody/README.md

 Rhapsody is a Java library that requires at least JDK 1.8+ for building and integration.

 #### Building
-Rhapsody is built using maven
+Rhapsody is built using Maven.
+Installing Maven locally is optional as you can use the Maven Wrapper:

 ```$bash
-mvn clean verify
+./mvnw clean verify
 ```

 #### Usage